 I have always loved Simpson Travel who were previously Simply Travel and whom my friends Alistair and Bea worked for.
 Simpson Travel understand travel and they get the art of tour operating, their product selection is impeccable, they offer an amazing customer service, they go the extra mile and the video I have used in this piece demonstrates their understanding of the destination in far more ways than I can ever explain.

 Serenity Holidays now own Corsican Places and are also a truly excellent choice with decades of experience to the island.

 Of course there is also the Corsican “Corse” Tourist Office where you can also read up on so much more.

-Corsica is amazing – Go, have a shot of Myrthe and say hello from me!
+If you are thinking of a Corsica holiday – Go, have a shot of Myrthe and if you can still remember…. say hello from me!